Bolivia votes in elections expected to empower the right wing for first time in decades

 Authorities have been warning that violence could erupt there as Morales’ fervent supporters mobilize against elections.

-The president of Bolivia's Supreme Electoral Tribunal, Oscar Hassenteufel, said Sunday was “proceeding peacefully with some isolated incidents that have not affected the vote.”
+The president of Bolivia's Supreme Electoral Tribunal, Oscar Hassenteufel, said the day passed peacefully with "some isolated incidents that have not affected the vote.”

 In one of those incidents, a dynamite stick was tossed outside the polling station where Rodríguez planned to vote, said prosecutor Juan Carlos Campero.
 It exploded a few hours before the candidate's arrival, injuring one person, he told reporters.